elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

    > If no custom requirements are defined, the defaults in the Apache Airflow environment are used.

-1. By default only the notebook or Python script is made available in the container.
-If the file requires access to other files that are stored on your local machine you have to specify them as _file dependencies_.
-Files that have been declared as a dependency are uploaded to a cloud storage bucket together with the notebook or Python script and downloaded into the running container prior to execution.
+1. By default only the file that's associated with the node is made available in the container.
+If it requires access to other files that are stored on your local machine you have to specify them as _file dependencies_.
+Files that have been declared as a dependency are packaged together with the notebook or Python script, uploaded to a cloud storage bucket and downloaded into the running container prior to execution.
+In this tutorial we are referring to these files as input artifacts.

    ![Input dependencies are uploaded to a Cloud storage bucket](doc/images/input_dependencies.png)

-   The `load_data` notebook and Python script do not have any input file dependencies.
+   The `load_data` files do not have any input file dependencies.
 Leave the input field empty.

    ![Configure input file dependencies](doc/images/configure_file_dependencies.png)

 1. You can customize additional inputs by defining environment variables.
-The `load_data` notebook or script require environment variable `DATASET_URL`.
-This variable identifies the name and location of a data set file, which the notebook or script will download and decompress.
+For illustrative purposes the `load_data` files query environment variable `DATASET_URL` to determine which data set archive to download and process.
+Define the variable as follows:

    ```
    DATASET_URL=https://dax-cdn.cdn.appdomain.cloud/dax-noaa-weather-data-jfk-airport/1.1.4/noaa-weather-data-jfk-airport.tar.gz